lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

 Building a Decision Engine with the Phantom Scripting API
 =========================================================

-Once you have gotten familliar with Phantom, you may want behaviors that Phantom does not already provide.
+Once you have gotten familiar with Phantom, you may want behaviors that Phantom does not already provide.
 For example, you may want to scale your domain with behaviour that you cannot define in the GUI.
 This page will guide you in creating a "Decision Engine" for Phantom that will automate